 While eating disorders are well known in humans, not many people know about the eating disorders that affect dogs.
 Animals have different reasons for having unusual eating habits, but they can be just as troubling for concerned pet parents.
-Here are six eating disorders that can affect dogs.
+Here are five eating disorders that can affect dogs.

 The short answer is yes, dogs can eat watermelon.
 But before you feed your dog this tasty treat, there are some things you should know.
 Too much of a good thing can be a bad thing, and the rinds and seeds of watermelons can cause serious health problems.

 When looking for the best dog food for your dog, there are many factors to consider.
 Dog diets are formulated for size, age, breed, energy level, medical needs, and more.
 Here are some of the most popular dog diets that might be best for your pooch.